Christina Carty-Houson trained at Mountview Theatre School.

 Christina has been the director of an adult pop choir called Vocallective, based in Forest Hill, London, for 6 years.
 The choir began as a one-off workshop called Sing it Back! in May 2011.
 After a fantastic response, Christina developed it from there into a fully fledged choir.
 Because it’s not a franchise and she knows all her members, Christina is able to write choral arrangements to suit their vocal abilities and musical preferences.
 It’s a huge passion in her life.
 Find out more about Vocallective here.

 In 2018 Christina took over the SE London branches of Hummy Mummies, a modern daytime choir for mums (and their babies).
-Morning sessions at East Dulwich, Peckham, Catford and Crofton Park keep her very busy and she’s loving her work!
+Hummy Mummies is now closed, but babies are welcome at Vocalise Catford, and there may be more branches in the pipeline.

 After many requests, Christina started coaching singers using her own professional training as a starting block.
 She then built on her skills, training with experts such as Mark de Lisser, Sharon Durant at Sing Up and Gitika Partington/Sound Connections.
 She is also very proud to have recently completed Vocal Process training with it’s founders, Dr Gillyanne Kayes and Jeremy Fisher.